edenbdv/Facebook_clone-Client/README.md

 Foobar allows users to create accounts securely with a unique username and password.
 Key features include:
 - **Create Account:**
   - Users can securely create an account with a unique username and password.
-    - **Password Requirements:**
-    - Contains at least 8 characters.
-    - Includes both letters and numbers.
+    - **Password Requirements:** Contains at least 8 characters,Includes both letters and number.
-    - Must match the password entered again.

   This secure and user-friendly process ensures a smooth onboarding experience for new users.